-(References are to the Internal Revenue Code)
+(Section references are to the Internal Revenue Code unless otherwise noted.)

-Paperwork Reduction Act Notice-The Paperwork Reduction Act of 1980 says we must tell you why we are collecting this information, how we will use it, and whether you have to give it to us.
-We ask for the information to carry out the Internal Revenue laws of the United States.
+Paperwork Reduction Act Notice- We ask for this information to carry out the Internal Revenue laws of the United States.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
 You are required to give us this information.

-Form 706.
-In order to complete this return, you may need to obtain Form 706, United States Estate Tax Return, and its separate instructions.
-You must obtain a copy of Form 706 if you intend to claim a marital deduction, a charitable deduction, or a credit for tax on prior transfers, or if the gross estate located in the United States includes property transferred by the decedent within 3 years before death.
+Form 706.-In order to complete this return, you may need to obtain Form 706, United States Estate Tax Return, and its separate instructions.
+You must obtain a copy of Form 706 if you intend to claim a marital deduction, a charitable deduction, or a credit for tax on prior transfers, or if you answer "Yes," to questions 5, 7, 8 or 9.
 You will need the instructions to Form 706 to explain how to value stocks and bonds.
 If the decedent was a U.S. expatriate, you will need the tax rate tables in the instructions to Form 706.
+Make sure that you obtain the revision of Form 706 that is applicable for the date of the decedent's death.